gilesknap/IaC-at-home2/README.md

 - Move OS to NVME or other storage device
 - Install of a multi-node k3s cluster
 - Install services into the cluster
+- Ansible execution environment automatically setup in a devcontainer
+- Minimal pre-requisites

 ## Current Software